Portrait Photo

 Office: Altgeld Hall 108

-Email: xinran4@illinois.edu (Please include MATH231 in your email subject.)
+Email: xinran4@illinois.edu (Please include "MATH231" in your email subject line.)

 Textbook: James Stewart, Calculus: Early Transcendentals, 8th edition

-Syllabus: Here is the Syllabus.
-We will cover Chapters 7, 8, 10 and 11 of the textbook, see also department syllabus.
+Syllabus: Access the syllabus.
+The course will cover Chapters 7, 8, 10, and 11.
+You can also refer to the department syllabus.

 Homework & Extra Practice